TULiberalArts/Neuroscience/pages/home.md

 feature: true
 feature-title: null
 feature-body: >-
-  Neuroscience is an interdisciplinary field addressing neural and brain function at multiple levels.
+  Our Neuroscience program teaches students to explore neural and brain function at multiple levels in a rapidly growing field.
+Our students study the neural basis of addiction, developmental disorders, ADHD, depression, anxiety and age-related disorders, and much more.
 Our program enables students to pursue a curriculum in several departments, colleges and schools at Temple.
 It encompasses a broad domain that ranges from molecular genetics and neural development, to brain processes involved in cognition and emotion, to